Native American Lifelines - Baltimore Maryland

 Native American Lifelines - Baltimore, MD

 Native American Lifelines is an addiction and methadone treatment center in Baltimore, MD, situated at 1 East Franklin Street, Suite 200 in the 21202 zip code.
-Some of the treatment approaches used by Native American Lifelines include anger management, substance use counseling and contingency management/motivational incentives.
-In addition, it provides employment counseling or training, substance use education and hepatitis education, counseling and support.
-Native American Lifelines caters its treatment program to women and men.
+Some of the treatment approaches used by Native American Lifelines include dialectical behavior therapy, 12-step facilitation and brief intervention.
+In addition, it provides family counseling, substance use education and health education services.
+Native American Lifelines caters its treatment program to men and women.

 Address: 1 East Franklin Street, Suite 200, Baltimore, MD 21202